BBTC

 ($1 = 90.5240 Indian rupees)

-Feb 10 (Reuters) - Indian biscuit maker Britannia Industries BRIT.NS reported a 17% rise in third-quarter profit on Tuesday, helped by price hikes and tax cuts.
+Feb 10 (Reuters) - Indian biscuit maker Britannia Industries BRIT.NS reported a 17% rise in third-quarter profit on Tuesday, as tax cuts boosted demand.

 The company, known for its Marie Gold and Good Day brand of biscuits, reported a consolidated net profit of 6.8 billion rupees ($75.12 million) for the quarter ended December 31, up from 5.82 billion rupees a year ago.